Tornado Druid Endgame Build Guide

 Skills & Gameplay

-- Tornado is your main damage ability.
+- Tornado is your main damage skill.
 Unlock Raging Tornado for permanent Vulnerable uptime.
-Focus on casting your Tornado in melee range to make the most of its short duration.
+Focus on casting your Tornado in melee range to make the most of its short duration and scattered movement.
+Group up enemies with Kry to improve its efficiency and lethality.

 - Blood Howl provides you with a sizeable damage multiplier and extra healing.
-Cast it before Tornado for additional damage as you maintain the Werewolf form thanks to Tempest Roar.
-Enhanced Blood Howl ensures you can cast this skill frequently to double down on your Vigilance and Backlash uptime.
+Additionally, Enhanced Blood Howl helps you cast this skill frequently to double down on your Vigilance and Backlash uptime.

 Skill Passives

-- Envenom is your most significant damage Passive.
-It increases your Critical Strike Damage against Poisoned enemies.
-This damage bonus is achieved with minimal effort by using Overload, which enables your Tornado to inflict Poisoning damage.
+- Toxic Claws and Envenom are your most significant damage Passives.
+The former increases your Poison damage, while the latter increases your Critical Strike Damage against Poisoned enemies.
+These Passives are enabled with minimal effort by using Rabid Bear.

-- Quickshift, Feral Aptitude and Backlash are all great offensive bonuses to have, while Heightened Senses, Vigilance and Circle of Life contribute to your survival.
+- Quickshift, Feral Aptitude and Backlash are all great offensive bonuses to have, while Heightened Senses, Vigilance and Circle of Life contribute to your survivability.

 Skill Rotation